AlexRaudvee/ML-For-Context-In-AI-Assistant/README.md

 ## Google Colab

 `main.ipynb` is the main file that you have to run in colab.
-At the same time do not forget to load the ziped version of repo in your google disk (the account that you use for colab and disk should be the same).
+At the same time do not forget to load the ziped version of repo (given in `google-colab` folder) in your google disk (the account that you use for colab and disk should be the same).

 ---